Fahad-1515/Uber-Datasets-Analytics/README.md

 ● Interactive Dashboard can be Develop for real-time dashboard for operations managers to monitor cancellation hotspots and trends as they happen, enabling proactive measures.

+## Booking Status

-● Booking Status: Most rides are completed, but there's a significant number of cancellations by both drivers and customers.
+● Most rides are completed, but there's a significant number of cancellations by both drivers and customers.

+## Vehicle Types:

-● Vehicle Types: Go Mini and Auto are the most commonly used vehicle types for completed rides.
+● Go Mini and Auto are the most commonly used vehicle types for completed rides.

-● Cancellation Reasons:
+## Cancellation Reasons:

 ● Customers mostly cancel because "Driver is not moving towards pickup location"

 ● Drivers mostly cancel due to "Customer related issues" and "Personal & Car related issues"

-● Temporal Patterns:
+## Temporal Patterns

 ● Peak booking hours are in the evening (around 6 PM)

 ● Weekdays see more bookings than weekends

+## Payment Methods

-● ## Payment Methods: UPI is the most popular payment method, followed by Cash.
+● UPI is the most popular payment method, followed by Cash.

+## Pricing

-● ## Pricing: There's a strong positive correlation between ride distance and booking value.
+● There's a strong positive correlation between ride distance and booking value.